 When working with high vacuum (HV) and ultra-high vacuum (UHV), there are specific aspects to consider to ensure an efficient and safe system.

-In this blog, we discuss the three main considerations you need to bear in mind when working under HV or UHV conditions.
+In this blog, we discuss the four main considerations you need to bear in mind when working under HV or UHV conditions.

 As with all vacuum systems, the established standards, rules and protocols that define and govern vacuum factors and matters (such as how to obtain such vacuum levels, the pump set-up, safeguards, measurement methods and leak detection), must all be thoroughly re-examined and frequently re-engineered.